- Present-perfect passives with Veronica from Spain

 Hard as nails - not feeling or showing any emotions such as sympathy, fear or worry

-Pain in the neck - someone or something that is very annoying
+in the neck - someone or something that is

 That child is a real pain in the neck.

-Keep your head - to stay calm despite great difficulties
+your head - to stay calm despite great

 She kept her head under pressure and went on to win the race.